Avaray/stable-diffusion-simple-wildcards/README.md

 Let's say you want to generate a scene with a woman in a random location.
 Let her clothing be random as well.
 `photography of __nationalities__ woman BREAK wearing __colors__ __clothes_upper__ BREAK in __locations__`

-The initial prompt will look as follows:
+The initial prompt will look like this:
 `photography of Polish woman BREAK wearing black dress BREAK in restaurant`

 With [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts), you can also use [Variables](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md#variables)